Doing our Fair Share

 New Zealand's Fair Share

-As new climate finance goals are set for the 2026-2030 period, New Zealand has a fresh opportunity to show global leadership by committing to provide a fair share of climate finance and ensuring its contribution truly make a difference for the frontline communities.
+With a new global climate finance goal set at COP29, New Zealand has a fresh opportunity to show global leadership by committing to provide a fair share of climate finance and ensuring its contribution truly make a difference for the frontline communities.

 Countries on the frontlines are urging global action, and we must rise to the challenge.

-As the world prepares for a stronger goal on climate finance, New Zealand has an opportunity to stand with frontline communities for a fairer, safer future by paying its fair share of climate finance.
+With a new climate finance global goal established, New Zealand has an opportunity to stand with frontline communities for a fairer, safer future by scaling up its current climate finance contributions and developing a clear plan to meet its fair share of the updated target by 2035.

 Sign up to our newsletter